tolga9009/elgato-gchd/README.md

 * Component: 480i60 (NTSC), 480p60 (NTSC), 576i50 (PAL), 576p50 (PAL), 720p60,
   1080i60, 1080p60
 * Composite: 480i60 (NTSC), 576i50 (PAL)

-## Contribution

-In order to contribute to this project, you need to read and agree the Developer Certificate of Origin, which can be found in the CONTRIBUTING file.
-Therefore, commits need to be signed-off.
-You can do this by adding the `-s` flag when
-commiting: `git commit -s`.
-Pseudonyms and anonymous contributions will not be accepted.

 ## License